 If the above list of benefits is not enough to entice you to ride, there are even more great reasons why one might fall in love with mountain biking.
 Below I shared 7 of my personal favorites.

-It is also great for my mental health as it reduces stress, improves balance, agility and tests the speed of my reaction to unforeseen obstacles.
-My brain benefits as well, as learning new riding skills stimulates the growth of neurons and creates new neural pathways.
+It is also great for my mental health, as it improves cognitive function, reduces stress, improves balance, agility and tests the speed of my reaction to unforeseen obstacles.
+My brain benefits as well, since learning new riding skills stimulates the growth of neurons and creates new neural pathways.

-6. Builds community: Provides an opportunity to be a part of a rider and trail focused community such as the Evergreen Mountain Bike Alliance, and to develop lasting friendships.
-Trail building and stewardship are a great way to give back and I get a real kick riding the trails I helped build or maintain.
+Provides an opportunity to be a part of a rider and trail focused community such as the Evergreen Mountain Bike Alliance, and to develop lasting friendships.
+Trail building and stewardship are a great way to give back and I get a real kick out of riding the trails I helped build or maintain.

 Interestingly, on my ride, another biker who stopped to let me pass said that every time he rode it was the best day of his life.
 It was as if he read my mind.
 Serendipity...